 Sphere of influence and referrals

 Paid media should not replace relationship marketing.
-In real estate, past clients, local partners, mortgage professionals, attorneys, accountants, builders, investors and neighborhood contacts can produce the highest-trust opportunities.
+In real estate, past clients, local partners, mortgage professionals, attorneys, accountants, builders, investors and neighborhood contacts may produce high-trust opportunities.

 The marketing system should support sphere of influence through: